 This is the second Phase 3 coronavirus vaccine trial to be paused in the U.S. The American portion of a global clinical trial by British-based AstraZeneca is yet to resume after pausing last month, with the US Food and Drug Administration investigating a neurological complication that arose in a study participant last month.

 The Next Best Test

-Two weeks ago Health Canada approved a second rapid test from U.S.-based Abbott Laboratories.
-The first antigen test to be given the green light, it works by detecting the presence of viral proteins and has shown to be effective 93.3 per cent of the time.
+Health Canada has approved two rapid tests from U.S.-based Abbott Laboratories.
+The first antigen test was given the green light on Oct.
+6, it works by detecting the presence of viral proteins and has shown to be effective 93.3 per cent of the time.
 Although less effective than the PCR test currently in use across the country, it’s touted as easier to administer and less expensive.
-Public Services and Procurement Minister Anita Anand announced at the same time that the federal government signed an agreement to buy more than 20.5 million of the tests in the coming weeks and that they will be distributed to COVID-19 hot spots.
+Public Services and Procurement Minister Anita Anand announced at the same time that the federal government signed an agreement to buy more than 20.5 million of the tests and that they would be distributed to COVID-19 hot spots across the country

 In the Greater Toronto Area increased demand for testing has led to long lines and multi-day result delays.
 To increase capacity, testing was opened up to symptom-free residents at select Shoppers Drug Mart locations near the end of September.
 With the province working to clear a backlog, assessment of the pharmacy swabs is being outsourced to a lab in California, according to a report by the CBC.

 Long-Term Care Lessons Learned?